abisecops/Docker-Series/README.md

 Welcome to the Docker-Series! 🚀

-This repo is your go-to place for Docker setups across various popular programming languages.
-Whether you're a developer or a DevOps engineer, you’ll find Dockerfiles to help you containerize your apps with ease.
+This repo provides Docker setups for popular programming languages.
+Whether you're a developer or a DevOps engineer, you’ll find Dockerfiles here to easily containerize your apps.

 ## What’s Inside?